 Radon seeps through the earth and into basements, where it can become trapped because of the efficient way our homes are sealed from the outside elements.

 Prolonged exposure to radon can lead to health problems, including lung cancer.
 In fact, after smoking, radon gas is the leading cause of lung cancer.

 Visit evictradon.org for more information.

 The Alberta Building Code 2014 included new requirements to protect homes from radon.
 The requirements came into effect in late 2015, and include, among other things, that new homes require a properly located radon rough-in or passive pipe in the basement, which can make it easier (and cheaper) to install a radon mitigation device in the future if it’s needed.

-Long-term testing: tests of at least 90 days during the heating period (fall, winter, and spring) are proven to be the only reliable tests to determine radon levels.
+Long-term testing: tests of at least 90 days during the heating period (fall, winter, and spring) or during the height of summer when you may have air conditioning running provide reliable for determining radon levels.

 Short-term testing: in Canada, some entities market and recommend short-term testing.
 Health Canada states short-term tests are not acceptable to assess radon levels as radon levels can vary significantly over time.
 Do not be misled, short-term tests do not provide buyers and sellers with an accurate indication of the likelihood of adverse radon levels.

 Alberta real estate professionals are trained to inform and advise their buying clients about radon during the buying process.

 The good news when it comes to radon is it’s a solvable problem.
 Even if you fall in love with a home that hasn’t had a radon test or the results are high, a radon mitigation device can be installed to vent radon gas outside the home from the basement.
 Mitigation costs vary, but are often not more than $2,000-$3,000.
 Hire a Certified Radon Technician to install the device to ensure it’s done properly.